I was delighted to find—among other things at Chartwell, Winston Churchill’s country abode—a swing hanging from an old oak.

 I made good use of it.

 Did he?
-Perhaps Winny and Clemmie (they called each other thus) ran out between London cables and Prime Minister’s Question Time.
+Perhaps Winny and Clemmie ran out between London cables and Prime Minister’s Question Time.
 Did Churchill conceive his best thoughts when his rump hit the seat?
 “Push me, Clemmie.
-I must consider the Empire.”
+I must consider the Germans.”

 No, they didn’t.
 The swings were installed post-Churchill.
 And I digress.